pagefusionux/build-status/README.md

 **Description**

-This app works in conjunction with its partner PHP app (_build-api_ or BAPI).
-It queries BAPI (used as an authentication proxy) which queries the Jenkins API using cURL.
+This app works in conjunction with its partner PHP app _build-api_ (see https://github.com/pagefusionux/build-api).
+It queries build-api (used as an authentication proxy) which queries the Jenkins API using cURL.
 The Jenkins server responds with json object that contains build status information.
 This app just outputs the returned information in a pretty way.